-1. PATIENT-CENTERED CARE (1.42 points per item) US 1 WA 2 MA 3 IND 4 N/A 0 a. , 3 b.
+1. PATIENT-CENTERED CARE (1.42 points per item) US 1 WA 2 MA 3 IND 4 N/A 0 Uses the nursing process to obtain data and administer a plan of care that encompasses theoretical principles of nursing. b.
 Utilizes present and prior knowledge gained in other courses in formulating an assessment.
 C. Organizes relevant client data in a systematic fashion. d.
 Presents a relevant, prioritized list of nursing diagnoses using the appropriate format provided by the Department of Nursing. e.
 Develops realistic short and long- term goals reflecting client, family and community input. f.
 Develops a therapeutic nurse-client relationship that facilitates the client to achieve and maintain an optimal level of wellness. g.
 Practices cultural competence by demonstrating sensitivity to personal and cultural influences in conversation h.
 Administers a plan of care that encompasses the nursing process. i.
 Provides holistic care that incorporates health promotion, disease prevention, and rehabilitative measures. j.
 Performs interventions that reflect theoretical principles of nursing k.
 Assesses and treat the presence and extent of pain and suffering; and evaluate effectiveness of treatment.

-1 1

 I. Incorporates teaching-learning

 principles into the client's plan of

 care for achievement of mutual goal

-setting prioritization and optimal wellness.
+setting prioritization and optimal

+wellness.

 CATEGORY POINTS

-2 Teamwork and Collaboration
+2. Teamwork and Collaboration

-2. (1.42 points per item)
+(1.42 points per item) 1

-а Validates planning with nursing staff
+a.
+Validates planning with nursing staff

-۵. and other disciplines to achieve
+and other disciplines to achieve

 continuity of client care.

-•

-b.
-Specifies nursing interventions that
+h Specifies nursing interventions that

-reflect collaboration with the health
+J. reflect collaboration with the health

 team to facilitate client goal

 achievement of optimal wellness.

-D
+define terror established we mile ee.

 C. Demonstrates effective

-therapeutic communication skills with patients, inter and intra
+therapeutic communication skills

+with patients, inter and intra

 professional team members and

 family

-.a.ry

 d.
 Participates as a team member to

 meet identified personal, team and

 client goals.

+Danis and the description had a sign

 e.
-Demonstrates leadership behavior

-in the following roles: leader,
+Demonstrates leadership behavior in the following roles: leader,

 facilitator and team member.

 CATEGORY POINTS

 3 Evidenced-Base Practice

 J. (1.42 points per item)

 a.
 Demonstrates verbally and in

 writing an understanding of the

 scientific methods and EBP

 processes for implementation of a

 nursing plan of care.

-B
+-

 b.
 Provide individualized care based

 on patient values, clinical expertise

 and EBP evidence.

 CATEGORY POINTS

-1 Quality Improvement (1.42 points
+4. Quality Improvement (1.42 points

-7. per item)
+per item)

 a.
 Adheres with continuous quality

 improvement measures and policies

 of the healthcare institution.

+L

 CATEGORY POINTS

 5. Safety (21.5 points per item = 64.5)

 a.
 Administers nursing care in a safe and skillful manner based on the National Patient Safety goals

 b.
 Assumes accountability and responsibility while providing safe client care.

 C. Performs safe medication administration (S.L.O. #6) Note: please see Safe Medication Preparation and Administration guidelines in the course syllabus

 CATEGORY POINTS

 Informatics (1.42 points per item)

 a.
 Operates the Electronic Health Record (EHR) system to document clear and concise assessments and responses to care as appropriate for the specific setting, in an ethical manner, protecting patient confidentiality.
 (S.L.O. #3)

 •

 CATEGORY POINTS

-Professionalism (1.42 points per item)
+7. Professionalism (1.42 points per item)

 a.
 Through organized management of time, resources, and activities, takes appropriate assertive actions to demonstrate respect and dignity for self and others.

 b.
 Arrives to clinical experiences at assigned times, exhibiting professional appearance and behavior and displays evidence of preparation for clinical learning experiences.

 C. Responds to self-evaluation, peer and faculty feedback to determine effectiveness of one's practice and the need for change in a positive way

 CATEGORY POINTS

 8. Spirituality (1.42 points per item)